 - F1) Standard speed solving procedures are followed, as described in Article A (Speed Solving).
-Additional regulations that supersede the corresponding procedures in Article A are described below. - F2) The judge places the scrambled puzzle onto the mat in a standing position. - F3) At the end of the inspection period, the competitor places the puzzle in a standing position.
+Additional regulations that supersede the corresponding procedures in Article A are described below. - F2) The judge places the scrambled puzzle onto the mat in a standing position. - F2a) The organization team may enforce using a stand for the puzzle to prevent it from falling before the start of the attempt.
+If such stands are used, this must be announced before the round starts. - F2a1) The judge must remove the stand from the mat immediately after the competitor removes the puzzle from it. - F3) At the end of the inspection period, the competitor places the puzzle in a standing position.
 Penalty: disqualification of the attempt (DNF). - F3a) The competitor must not change the positions of any pins from their scrambled positions before the start of the solve.
 Penalty: disqualification of the attempt (DNF).